Customization specifications let you apply guest operating system settings at deployment time, when deploying to vSphere based cloud zones.

 cloud-assembly-linux customization specification for a WordPress host on vSphere.

-resources: WebTier: type: Cloud.vSphere.Machine properties: name: wordpress cpuCount: 2 totalMemoryMB: 1024 imageRef: 'Template: ubuntu-16.04' customizationSpec: 'cloud-assembly-linux' resourceGroupName: '/Datacenters/Datacenter/vm/deployments'
+resources: WebTier: type: Cloud.vSphere.Machine properties: name: wordpress cpuCount: 2 totalMemoryMB: 1024 imageRef: 'Template: ubuntu-18.04' customizationSpec: 'cloud-assembly-linux' resourceGroupName: '/Datacenters/Datacenter/vm/deployments'

-For more about cloudConfig, see How to automatically initialize a machine in a vRealize Automation Cloud Assembly blueprint.
+For more about cloudConfig sections in blueprints, see Configuration commands in vRealize Automation Cloud Assembly blueprints.